Contact us USA/CA: 800-2682918

 The festival is usually crowded: a few useful tips will help you enjoy it to the full.

-Asia Highlights welcomes the chance to help you design your perfect trip to Thailand.
-Our knowledgeable staff will assist you in selecting destinations, accommodation and activities that best suit your requirements.
+Asia Highlights welcomes the chance to help you design your perfect trip to enjoy Thai Light Fesitval and Thailand.
+Our specialists with first-hand knowledge will assist you in selecting destinations, accommodation and activities that best suit your requirements.

 Check out the following links to learn more about our tours and get a head start today on planning your hassle-free vacation!